earcam/org.openjdk.dio/README.md

 There are two profiles; Unix x86 amd64 and Unix ARM.
 The x86 build cross-compiles using the r-pi tools.

-Assuming you've Maven3 and Java8, prerequisite steps for both profiles are:
+Assuming you've Maven3 and Java8, a prerequisite step for both profiles is:

 * Install [Mercurial](https://www.mercurial-scm.org/) (annoyingly there doesn't appear to be a pure Java SCM provider for Mercurial - otherwise the build could be fully self-contained for both).

 	sudo apt-get install mercurial

-* A Maven [toolchains.xml](https://maven.apache.org/guides/mini/guide-using-toolchains.html) file.
-[Download example](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22io.earcam.maven.toolchain%22) from Maven Central and save as ~/.m2/toolchains.xml (or alternatively remove this plugin from the POM)

 ### Raspberry Pi